 Eurovision Song Contest 1995

-For the third consecutive time, Ireland was the host of the 40th Eurovision Song Contest.
-The contest was again held in the Point Theatre in Dublin - it was the first time ever that the Eurovision Song Contest took place in the same city for two years in a row.
+1995 was the first time ever that the Eurovision Song Contest took place in the same city for two years in a row.
 In 1994, the European Broadcasting Union decreased the number of participants to 23 to make sure that the song contest would not last longer than three hours.
 All of the five relegated countries from the preceding year - Turkey, Slovenia, Israel, Denmark and Belgium - returned to the contest.
-In contrast, the bottom seven countries of the1994 Eurovision Song Contest were relegated: Lithuania, Estonia, the Netherlands, Finland, Romania, Slovakia and Switzerland.
+In contrast, the bottom seven countries of the 1994 Eurovision Song Contest were relegated: Lithuania, Estonia, the Netherlands, Finland, Romania, Slovakia and Switzerland.

-1995 was the year of the Scandinavian countries at Eurovision: Norway won, Sweden came third and Denmark came fifth.
+- Three of the top five countries in 1995 were Scandinavian; Norway won, Sweden came third and Denmark fifth.
 Germany had its worst placing ever, only the Maltese jury awarded one single point to Stone & Stone's Verliebt In Dich.

 - Since it was the 40th edition of the Eurovision Song Contest, the programme started with a three-minute compilation of previous contests.

 - The United Kingdom sent a rap song in 1995, a rapid departure from previous musical styles seen in the Eurovision Song Contest.